roryhackney/tech-portfolio/README.md

 2/17 - Check in - how likely are you to finish polishing projects?
 What's the minimum needed to present?
 What can you continue editing after the portfolio is completed?
 What needs to be done now?

+Catch-up:
+Complete PHP-Finale page, create Bookshelf page, create what images you can.
+Add class for dark images, change DM img lightness.

 2/18-2/19 - Continue polishing and presenting old projects.
 Ensure all projects are easily found on the portfolio page and are easy to return from.
 Look over site to ensure everything holds together.

 2/20 - Get all projects uploaded and with presentation pages, even if they're not fully optimized and perfected.
 Time to move on.

-2/21 - Create images, videos, and other content for any projects missing items.
+2/21 - Create images, videos, and other content for any projects missing items, as well as for the site itself.
 Finish portfolio.

 2/22-2/23 - Refine and upload resume and skills content, edit site content and github/linkedin to match.
 Make list of skills, certifications, and goals to learn during the job hunt

 2/24 - Look back over site - is there anything still to be done?
 If not, go back and work on unfinished projects some more.

-2/25-2/26 - Test on browsers, devices, crush bugs
+2/25-2/26 - Test on browsers, devices, crush bugs.
+Ensure any tap/hover effects work appropriately, esp. on tablet.

 2/27 - Work on projects that still need polish.
 Fix up whole site and test all links and validation of HTML, CSS, and color contrast.